 The last printing mode we are going to talk about is sequential printing.
-This is a very useful printing mode that can help improve reliability and print quality, but it is only compatible with a limited range of hardware.
+This is a very useful printing mode that can help improve reliability and print quality, but you may need to re-arrange your models to use this technique.
 During sequential printing, the software will print multiple layers of a single model before transitioning to the next model.
 So it might print 30 layers of our pawn model before it moves over to the knight and prints 30 layers of it.
 This significantly reduces the amount of movement between models which results in a much cleaner surface finish.
 It also improves the reliability of the overall print since one model could actually separate from the build plate and fail without ruining the entire batch of parts.
 The image to the left illustrates the difference between the continuous (left) and sequential (right) printing modes.
 The thin red lines represent rapid movements where the nozzle is moving to a new location to begin printing.
 As you can see, the sequential printing mode results in much fewer movements between parts for faster and better looking prints.

-So now that you know how sequential printing works, we need to determine if this printing mode is compatible with your hardware.
-For this technique to be successful, your machine must have a nozzle that extends downward below the rest of your printer hardware.
+So now that you know how sequential printing works, we need to check your hardware to determine how to re-arrange your parts.
 If the nozzle does not have sufficient clearance, your printer will end up colliding with one of the previously printed parts.
 The image to the left shows several common extruder configurations.
 Keep in mind that there may be external accessories such as fans or structural frames that reduce the available clearance of your extruder.
-The orange stacks in the left image represent two parts being sequentially printed side-by-side.
+The orange lines in the left image represent two parts being sequentially printed side-by-side.
 The spacing between these parts is an additional factor that determines if sequential printing would be successful.
 For example, the two bottom configurations do not have sufficient clearance with the current part spacing.
 However, if the spacing between the orange parts was doubled or tripled, the two bottom configurations would gain additional clearance.

 To help illustrate this in more detail, let’s look at some real-world hardware.
 The Replicator 2 is a great example of how part spacing can affect your sequential printing clearance.
-The Replicator 2 blower fan sits right next to the extruder nozzle, which means that this printer has almost zero sequential printing clearance if the parts being printed are fairly close together (see top image).
-However, if the part spacing increases, the blower fan is no longer an issue and the X-axis rails become the new limiting factor (see bottom image).
-There are still some printers that won’t be able to use sequential printing regardless of the part spacing, but this is a great example of how you can still use this feature with a little extra forethought and planning.
-If you need help determining if your printer has sufficient clearance, please contact our support staff.
+The Replicator 2 blower fan sits right next to the extruder nozzle, which means that this printer has very little sequential printing clearance if the parts are arranged side-by-side and are only a few millimeters apart (see top image).
+However, if the part spacing is increased, the blower fan is no longer an issue and the X-axis rails become the new limiting factor (see bottom image).
+You could also arrange the parts so that one is positioned in front of the other, instead of side-by-side.
+As you can see, most printers will be able to use sequential printing, but it may require some extra planning and forethought to make sure the models are arranged in such a way to avoid any potential collisions.

-Now that you know if your printer is compatible, the process to use sequential printing is extremely easy.
+Now that you have determined the best way to arrange your parts, the sequential printing setup process is very easy.
 You can follow the exact same steps outlined in the Multiple Process, Continuous Printing Section, however, we need to select a different option when we finally prepare our FFF processes.
 Instead of selecting the continuous printing mode when we choose what processes to prepare, we select the sequential printing option.
 This requires us to enter a value for the vertical clearance that was described above.
-For the Replicator 2 example we have a measured clearance of 12mm, assuming the parts are far enough apart to avoid collisions with the blower fan.
-Enter the appropriate value for your printer and then press OK to prepare the combined G-Code file.
+For the Replicator 2 example, we have a measured clearance of 12mm, assuming the parts are far enough apart to avoid collisions with the blower fan.
+Enter the appropriate value for your printer and then press OK to create the combined G-Code file.
 If you followed these steps correctly, you can now enjoy better looking and more efficient multi-part prints!